shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ## Goals

-Learn the basics of the [GNU Project Debugger](https://www.gnu.org/software/gdb/) (gdb) so you can use it to find bugs in your C++ programs (also works for many other programming languages).
+Learn the basics of the [GNU Project Debugger](https://www.gnu.org/software/gdb/) (gdb) so you can use it to help identify and resolve errors, bugs, and issues within your C++ programs (also works for many other programming languages).
+Debugging tools like are essential in the software development process!<br>

+For extra credit, learn about C++ exceptions, which provide a way to react to exceptional circumstances (like runtime errors) that arise during program execution, and allow you to gracefully handle unforeseen conditions without crashing the program.

 ## Required Survey